✨🎤 The CyberCup Show returns on 13 February 2026!

 • Average resolution time (decision-making speed)

-Organisational metrics
+Organisational Metrics

-• Coverage by entity (homogeneity of deployment)
+• Coverage by entity (deployment consistency)

 • Participation rate by hierarchical level (manager buy-in)

-• Geographical distribution (central/regions balance)
+• Geographical distribution (central/regional balance)

-• Cost per sensitised employee (efficiency)
+• Cost per sensitised collaborator (efficiency)

 • Incident detection time (improved responsiveness)